 The Artist’s Way helped me have the self-compassion I needed to become the artist I suspected I could become.
-I had hidden and buried this artist beneath years of careful navigation of other’s expectations, strategic presentation of a more palatable version of myself, and self-denial of my interests.
+I had denied myself this pursuit by burying the notion beneath years of careful navigation of other’s expectations, strategic presentation of a more palatable version of myself, and self-denial of my interests.

 These three endeavors, the “careful navigation of other’s expectations, strategic presentation of a more palatable version of myself, and self-denial of my interests,” became the system I used to protect myself from drama, from having to explain myself, from being misunderstood, from receiving contempt and discouragement.
 Moreover, as long as it remained hidden, I could protect it from interference.

 At its core, my need to protect and withhold the dormant creativity within was fueled by a fear that something so valuable would be diminished by others.

 The problem with burying the art and the person you could become is that burying should be reserved for the dead, and when you keep something buried for a long time, even if your intention is to protect, it runs the risk of death.

 I didn’t want it to die.
 Once I allowed my creative efforts to be known by others, it came alive in ways I never expected.
 New ideas, novel approaches, and unexpected connections emerged.
 I developed the fortitude to expose my creative efforts despite the fear of misunderstanding, contempt, and discouragement.